 One of the latest trends in the Denver dining scene is the rise of a more sophisticated version of a food court, offering variety, convenience and a convivial atmosphere.

 BREAKFAST: Don’t snooze on the most important meal of the day at Stanley Marketplace (technically in the neighboring suburb of Aurora) — Denver Biscuit Company serves its namesake creations stacked with goodies like buttermilk fried chicken and sausage gravy, while Rosenberg’s Bagels & Delicatessen recreates New York-style bagels by using a system that adjusts the water’s mineral content to mimic that of the Big Apple.

 LUNCH: Billed as a “collective eatery,” Avanti Food & Beverage rotates dining concepts in and out periodically.
-Two current favorites include classic burgers at American Grind and Kaya Kitchen’s Asian street food.
+Two current favorites include fried chicken at Lea Jane's Hot Chicken and Bistro Georgette's French cuisine.

 Colorado Springs: Americana Meets Fine Dining

 The state’s second-largest city has a culinary scene that runs the gamut between nostalgic greasy spoons and high-end sophistication.

 BREAKFAST: Have a meal fit for a king at the Costilla Street location of King’s Chef Diner, housed in a purple castle.
 Be sure to try something smothered in the famous green chile.